-In 2018, due to legislative changes in Virginia, institutions with teacher education programs were permitted to develop and offer teacher education majors we added 4-year-program options and plan to phase out many of our MAT programs.
+In 2018, due to legislative changes in Virginia, institutions with teacher education programs were permitted to develop and offer teacher education majors.
+We added 4-year-program options and have been phasing out many of our MAT programs.
 This will allow earlier entry into the workforce and provide one year of savings on graduate tuition to teacher-education candidates.
-One Special Education student was able to finish in the 4-year program in 2019-2020 (had started in MAT track and decided to transfer) and starting in 2020-21 we will continue to see more graduates in our four-year-education major programs and fewer in the 5-year MAT programs.
-We expect by 2024 or so the MATs will be through their programs, and only Secondary Education (6-12) will continue to have a 5 year MAT.
+We expect by 2024 the final MAT students in the sunsetting programs will graduate.
+Only Secondary Education (6-12) and Physical Health Education Teacher Education (PHETE) will continue to have a 5 year MAT.
 For the foreseeable future there will be a variety of post-bac MAT options offered in Secondary, Middle, and Special Education.
+We are also expanding our Bachelor of Individualized Study (BIS) 2+2 programs to facilitate successful program completion via transfer from Virginia's Community Colleges, and we recently acquired several substantial grants (e.g., Grow Your Own, Upward Bound) to support students through our shortage-area programs.